cathoderay/movies/README.md

 If everything runs smoothly, you should be able to see something like this:
 ![Screenshot](https://github.com/cathoderay/movies/blob/master/screenshots/home.jpg)

+## database
+This projects contains a db.sqlite database, so you can deal with the resulting app right away.
+The dataset was collected via webscrapping.
+The script used is contained in the **fixtures** directory.

 ## admin
 In order to manage the movies, you can go to **/admin**: